 Pause Syncing

-If you cannot access your synchronized files from your desktop, you may be dealing with issues in your file synchronization.
-You can approach this issue by selecting pausing and resuming syncing on your device.
+If you cannot access your synchronized files from your desktop, you may be dealing with file synchronization issues.
+You can briefly pause the sync, and resume it after restarting your device.

 - On your system tray, select the fly-out menu to show hidden icons.